 WEQ-XXX-3.2.1 A resource may meet performance expectations for Reservice Service by producing and/or consuming energy.

+WEQ-XXX-3.3 Electrical Attributes

-WEQ-XXX-3.2 The Governing Documents shall specify the electric attributes for Reserve Service, if offered.
-Factors used to define the electrical attributes shall include but are not limited to:
+The Governing Documents shall specify the electric attributes for Reserve Service, if offered.
+Factors used to define the electrical attributes may include but are not limited to:

+WEQ-XXX-3.3.1 Energy

-WEQ-XXX-3.2.1 The quantity of electric energy, expressed as electrical energy units such as megawatt hours or kilowatt hours, held in reserve which could be called upon over the performance period.
+The quantity of electric energy, expressed as electrical energy units such as megawatt hours or kilowatt hours, held in reserve which could be called upon over the performance period.
 A service agreement for Reserve Service can specify the quantity of energy as different power levels (a curve) that will be called upon.

+WEQ-XXX-3.3.2 Power

-WEQ-XXX-3.2.2 The required power level power level of the resource expressed as electric power units such as megawatts or kilowatts over the performance period.
+The required power level power level of the resource expressed as electric power units such as megawatts or kilowatts over the performance period.

+WEQ-XXX-3.3.3 Electrical Location

-WEQ-XXX-3.2.3 The electrical location where the service is provided to the electric system.
+The electrical location where the service is provided to the electric system.

+WEQ-XXX-3.4 Timing Attributes

-WEQ-XXX-2.3 The Governing Documents shall specify timing attributes.
-Factors used to define the timing attributes shall include but are not limited to:
+The Governing Documents shall specify timing attributes.
+Factors used to define the timing attributes may include but are not limited to:

+WEQ-XXX-3.4.1 Delivery Schedule

-WEQ-XXX-2.3.1 The delivery schedule or the start and end time to perform the service.
+The delivery schedule or the start and end time to perform the service.
 This can also be specified with a start time and a duration.
 The Governing Documents specify the periodicity of the scheduling agreement (e.g. daily, hourly, 30-minute periods).

+WEQ-XXX-3.4.2 Delivery Schedule Notification

-WEQ-XXX-2.3.2 Delivery schedule notification is the timing associated with notification that the delivery schedule for the Reserve Service is established.
+Delivery schedule notification is the timing associated with notification that the delivery schedule for the Reserve Service is established.
 For example, the results of a market process are published by specified times and notify the market participant of their scheduled delivery of the service.

+WEQ-XXX-3.4.3 Speed of Response

-WEQ-XXX-2.3.3 Speed of response is the quality of the resource to change its operating position over a time interval.
-This can be measured in the amount of time to have the resource available (e.g. 30 minutes), the power level, a percent of reserved power level quantity per unit, and/or an agreed quantity over an interval.
+Speed of response is the quality of the resource to change its operating position over a time interval.
+This can be measured in the amount of time to have the resource available (e.g., 30 minutes), the power level, a percent of reserved power level quantity per unit, and/or an agreed quantity over an interval.

+WEQ-XXX-3.5 Performance Determinations

-WEQ-XXX-2.4 The Governing Documents shall specify shall specify performance determinations, including how performance is measured and can combine energy interval metering with time stamped power measurements.
+The Governing Documents shall specify shall specify performance determinations, including how performance is measured and can combine energy interval metering with time stamped power measurements.

 WEQ-XXX-4 Regulation Service